IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- obviously doesn't check out - the misurium shipment was trapped, so Giltstern also knew abt the Bridgers' plans. this means Feldspar is likely involved in the spying himself, was trying to misdirect the Bridgers
 - Cinnabar is not a real Bridgetowner because he has a real business in the city, has been promised work contracts w merchers to dredge + re-engineer the river for commerce
     - Merrow know Cinnabar works for Vasilev, assumes V has betrayed them
+- Ersatz shows up
+	- heals some ppl
+	- threaten Ezra - the bridges are not under Kevaran rule, but they are not under merrow rule either.
+- Long rest maybe?
+	- Ersatz: the world's not going to blow up overnight, take it easy
+	- they can chill at tavern first

-### Finding Feldspar
+### The Inventor

-Encounter that: ties in the Fray, also includes Konrad + clockwork

-Another encounter w Konrad Luca - need to rehab his image
-- potentially visit his factory - give them a hook?
-- can give them an in with Feldspar - calling card to his business runestone / ask for appointment under Konrad's name
+- Next day: Konrad Luca gets in contact with them (how?) tells them to go to his lab for something important
+	- call them if they got his number
+	- "you guys seem helpful in a pinch - I'm new in town and didn't know who else to call, but I know that the city guard is in the pockets of the merchers.
+You said you would recover the misurium shipments, but something much more urgent has come up, something that might be a very immediate danger to the city's population"

+Luca Industries, Incorporated
+- When they arrive: shirtsleeves rolled up, leaning over a ledger book, talking to a female dark skinned elf
+	- telling lab tech Saranna they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
 	- Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
 	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
 	- Would have taken on bluemoon as assistant, but they're about to lose their budget
-	- Telling lab tech Saranna (female dark skinned elf) they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
-- Warn them that Giltstern has repurposed the automata they bought from him into combat automata
+- Giltstern just made an order of his Type alpha prototypes from him, they got shipped out early this morning
+	- Just heard from Feldspar that theyre going to be "modified" by a guest consultant with Luca Industries - for battle
 	- entirely against his original wishes - they're using science to inflict violence
+	- this is not going to be good for the image of Luca Industries
+- what does he want the pcs to actually do?

+### Finding Feldspar

+Encounter that: ties in the Fray, also includes Konrad + clockwork

 Fray-tide moves in
 - Feldspar is leaving on one of the giltstern trading galleons - need to get to him before it leaves